 Cultivated sunflowers are not a problem-free crop.
 Diseases have always been a

 factor limiting sunflower production and the emergence of new pathogens should be anticipated (Radanović et al., 2018).
-To expand the space available for cultivation, sunflowers may need to adapt to tolerate drier conditions, shallower soil, poorer soil or a shorter growing season.
+To expand the space available for cultivation or even to adapt to changing conditions in space already cultivated, sunflowers may need to tolerate drier conditions, shallower soil, poorer soil or a shorter growing season.
 If a sunflower’s taproots can’t grow properly, the top-heavy plant has a hard time resisting strong winds.
-There may be variability in sunflower oil composition and some sunflowers may produce more preferable oil.
-In terms of the future potential for sunflower-based phytoremediation, not all sunflowers have the capability to accumulate heavy metals and those that have the capability perform unequally (Barnhart, 2019).
+Adaption of cultivated sunflowers may also be needed for reasons unrelated to climate.
+Different sunflower varieties produce oils whose composition varies at minimum in the relative concentrations of fatty acids.
+Sunflower breeding for preferable or greater oil production is ongoing.
+For future sunflower-based phytoremediation options, not all sunflowers have the capability to accumulate heavy metals and those that do have the capability perform unequally (Barnhart, 2019).

 At present, most of the utility of genus Helianthus resides in a single species.
 Most of the genetic diversity resides in the perennial species that make up the bulk of those in the genus.
 Of the approximately 70 species in genus Helianthus, only Helianthus annuus and Helianthus petiolaris (the Prairie Sunflower) are annuals.
 Wild sunflower species are genetic sources of disease resistance in addition to other potentially desirable traits, and resistance genes have been successfully transferred to cultivated sunflowers (Radanović et al., 2018).
 We don’t know what we will need to ask sunflowers to do for us in the future or the conditions under which we will need them to succeed.
 The traits that make perennial sunflowers resilient may be needed in the future to support the continued success of their cultivated cousins.
 The dramatic journey of a single sunflower species, from wild Helianthus annuus to a $7 billion global industry, shows the degree to which sunflowers will adapt to meet human needs and wants.
 The broad diversity amongst sunflower species means that the sunflower which could cope with whatever challenges arise in the future probably already exists somewhere in North America.